xbkaishui/xbkaishui/README.md

 - 👨🏽‍💻 I’m currently working as a software architecture at Credigo.
 - 🌱 I’m currently exploring Java with a big interest in Web Scraping and Data Visualization.
-- 🤔 My interests are big data, architecture and developing some useful and cool stuff xD
+- 🤔 My interests are big data, architecture, quant and developing some useful and cool stuff xD
 - 💬 Ask me about anything, I love to answer!
 - 📫 Email me at [xbkaishui@126.com](mailto:xbkaishui@126.com).